Footnotes for the Perplexed

 1. Option One: Bring a vegetarian contribution (no fish please; dairy and eggs are fine).
 There's a table where you can place that contribution.

-2. Option Two: Prepare your potluck contribution in a hekhsher-only kitchen, or purchase a hekhshered potluck item.
-There's a designated table where you can place that contribution.
+2. Option Two: Purchase a potluck item that is hekhshered (kosher-certified) and vegetarian, or prepare a vegetarian potluck contribution in a kitchen that only uses hekhshered products.
+There's a table where you can place that contribution.

 (If you don't totally understand Option Two, don't stress; just go with Option One, above.)